 Square was running the kind of business that just had no right to succeed internationally in the 1980s.
 Localization of a text-heavy RPG into another language wasn’t just prohibitively expensive (a lot like today), but was in some cases outright impossible.
 That’s not hyperbole: in the 1980s, some character sets, like Korean, weren’t supported on any computer on the market.
 When you could get away with them, like with Latin characters for the west, you’d lose a lot of the text just to make it fit, and that’s downplaying the problems.
 Compress this fifty page short story to ten for me, I’ll wait.
 Worse, in the case of console gaming, the NES lacked some of the important features of the Famicom Disk System upgrade that would have allowed larger data-sizes to be put into play.
 FF1 wasn’t localized for three years after its Japanese release, and by then the NES was about to take its final bow.
 Dragon Warrior/Quest took three years as well.
 By the time Final Fantasy IV came out, Square had a legitimate concern: the west was seriously behind the east in terms of the console RPG.
 Reasoning that you couldn’t just plunge someone into a genre that had only increased in complexity, they began to take… questionable steps.

 And then there’s Final Fantasy: Mystic Quest: the ball of dirt that passes for a crown jewel in this historical display of failure.
 I’m talking about how an executive or twelve at Square sat down and said “Do you know what those western gamers need?
 A tutorial for the entire genre.”
 Final Fantasy: Mystic Quest is an intro RPG, and thanks to its existence, Square of the 90s will forever be remembered as the company that thought the North American gamers needed pablum before they could swallow Final Fantasy IV Easy Type With Bonus Censoring.
-Keep in mind that most gamers today are taught RPGs through Pokemon, and while Pokemon is no Ultima VII, it’s no baby’s RPG.
+Keep in mind that most gamers today are taught RPGs through Pokemon, and while Pokemon is no Ultima VII, it’s no baby’s RPG either.
 In fact, I hear rumour that if you call it a baby’s RPG a team of breeders will send a perfect IV, EV trained Metagross to descend from the sky to glare at you for the next week and a half.

 All of that said, Mystic Quest also a childhood favourite of mine.

 I never had many complex RPGs as a kid, we’ve been over that before.
 I had FFLIII (designed by the same team as MQ!), I had FFLI and II as well, but had only seen FFVI played briefly and nothing more beyond that.
 Kyle picked me up Mystic Quest as a birthday gift, telling me that he picked it up over Illusion of Gaia figuring that I would like party play over individual, not that MQ turned out that much of a party play system in the end.
 And while I would later discover and love IoG among my very favourites, I think it’s best I met and learned MQ so early on.
 I’m glad for how it’s shaped me as a player, and in a more selfish way, I’m glad for how it didn’t, having seen the attitudes hoisted about by people raised on the “better” games.
 To be blunt, Square didn’t get a reputation for “screwing” gamers out of FFV because their fans were nice people.
 As a kid, it was kind of easy to see them trash something you like and slowly recognize assholes as assholes, good criticism good criticism, and sensationalist criticism as the dreck that it is.
-And as selfish as those judgement calls may have been, I will say that learning to like a simplistic game teaches you a lot about what there is to see in simplistic games.
+And as selfish as those judgment calls may have been, I will say that learning to like a simplistic game teaches you a lot about what there is to see in simplistic games.
 These days, FFMQ tends to get a more noncommittal, bored response from reviewers than the bile of the 90s, which is progress and perhaps the verdict it actually deserves, but I figure I have a unique perspective worth exploring, so let’s explore: let’s talk about Final Fantasy: Mystic Quest – the little game that could, but chose not to.

 Mystic Quest begins with a blink-and-you’ll miss it name drop for our starting location, the Mountain of Fate.
 Our lead is called Benjamin in the instructions (and Zash in Japanese).
 He was climbing the mountain in pursuit of an old man atop a cloud.
 Ben shouted after the man that his “village is gone!”, even though there is no space on the map for a village and it is never mentioned again, so it’s great to see he cares.
 The Old Man gave us a basic movement tutorial.
 Like FFLIII, which I’ll repeat was developed by the same team, Ben can jump at any time to avoid rudimentary obstacles like “people,” and there are actual gaps to clear as well.
 “Old Man” is capitalized because, sadly, that’s about all I can use to describe him for the near-entirety of the game.
 His name is “White” in the manual, but I didn’t know that when I wrote this journal.